-Questions - Pet Shop Owners and Operators

-16. At the end of the transition period, is your pet shop likely to source dogs from accredited dog rescue organisation and shelters? ☐ Yes ☐ No, our pet shop will cease to sell dogs ☐ Unsure 17.
+Questions - Pet Shop Owners and Operators 16.
+At the end of the transition period, is your pet shop likely to source dogs from accredited dog rescue organisation and shelters?
+Yes No, our pet shop will cease to sell dogs Unsure 17.
 Why or why not?
-18. Would a template agreement that could be used by pet shops and dog rescue organisations and shelters be helpful? ☐ Yes ☐ No ☐ Unsure 19.
-Arrangements between pet shops and dog rescue organisations and shelters should cover the following aspects: Housing of dogs on premises Responsibility for the behaviour and health check Liability □ Other - please specify: □ Other - please specify: Questions - Animal Rescue Organisations and Shelters Questions - Animal Rescue Organisations and
+18. Would a template agreement that could be used by pet shops and dog rescue organisations and shelters be helpful?
+Yes No Unsure 19.
+Arrangements between pet shops and dog rescue organisations and shelters should cover the following aspects: Housing of dogs on premises Responsibility for the behaviour and health check Liability Other - please specify: Questions - Animal Rescue Organisations and Shelters 20.
+Would a template agreement that could be used by pet shops and dog rescue organisations and shelters be helpful?Yes